 Visualization is a natural capacity of the mind.
 It can be defined as “the conscious, volitional creation of mental sense impressions…” We generally think in images.
 To go beyond the superficial meaning of language we use mental imagery.
 The imagination connects us to our emotions.
 When you read fiction, or daydream or night dream or remember something, it is easy to notice images running through your mind.
 But it is not always obvious how you use imagery in possibly all of your thinking.

 You could practice visualizations on your own, lead or be led by others.
 In my book, Compassionate Critical Thinking: How Mindfulness, Creativity, Empathy and Socratic Questioning Can Transform Teaching, I also describe inquiry practices which directly use visualization for examining evidence, finding solutions, revealing hidden attitudes, synthesizing material or gaining insight.
 The process I will be describing today is not mindfulness.
 It strengthens the ability to create and apply imagery.
 For teachers, it helps students be more relaxed and focused in class.
 It directly connects course material to student’s lives and so provides intrinsic motivation for learning.
 With enough experience, you can do a visualization in about ten minutes.
 In order to lead others, you must practice on your own first.
 Read hyperlinked or other resources.

-The method begins with progressive relaxation and then proceeds to a mental journey.
+The method begins with simple progressive relaxation and then proceeds to a mental journey.
 The relaxation section will last two to four minutes.
 Give students choices, not only as you lead the exercise but whether or how to join in.
 For some students, closing their eyes in class could be frightening or initiate fearful memories.
 Instead of simply visualizing they can free write in a journal, for example.
-Unlike mindfulness, students can sit back or rest their head on the desk in front of them.
+Unlike mindfulness, students can also choose to sit back or rest their head on the desk in front of them.
 I usually play calming music in the background.
-You can center attention first on the feet and work your way up, or start at the forehead and work your way progressively down.
-Before you begin, tell the students what topic you will be exploring.
 The following is a sample visualization on the novel Demian, by Herman Hesse.

 Today, we will meet Sinclair in a new light, as we are first introduced to him in Demian.
 First: